Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 # Get parent scenarios, pipelines and tasks

-To get the parent entities of a data node, like the tasks that use the data node, or the pipeline that includes the tasks, or the scenario that contains the pipeline, you can use the `DataNode.get_parents()^` method.
+To get the parent entities of a data node, like the tasks that use the data node, or the pipelines that includes the tasks, or the scenarios that contains the pipeline, you can use the `DataNode.get_parents()^` method.
 The method will return a dictionary with the key being the level of the parent ("scenarios", "pipelines" or "tasks") and the value is a set of the parent entities corresponding to the level.
 You can also use `taipy.get_parents()^`, which takes a child entity such as the data node as input, to achieve the same result.

 !!!
 Example